jottemka/transitivity_failure/README.md

 # How Prevalent is Transitivity-Failure in Bayesian Confirmation?

+It is a well-known fact among scholars that transitivity can *fail* for Bayesian confirmation.
+That is, it is possible that A confirms B and B confirms C while A fails to confirm C. Still, there is a growing number of conditions in the literature under which this cannot happen, some of which are surprisingly weak.
+This raises the question how prevalent the phenomenon of transitivity-failure is: perhaps, Bayesian confirmation is transitive *in most cases*?

 This repo contains the code for a Monte Carlo approximation of the prevalence of transitivity-failure.
 Results for other inference patterns from non-monotonic reasoning and the logic of conditionals are also provided.

 The results are published in the British Journal for the Philosophy of Science: